Rakaposhi

-Rakaposhi (رآکاپوݜی; راکاپوشی) also known as Dumani (دومآنی) is a mountain of the Karakoram range, located in the Nagar valley of the Gilgit-Baltistan territory of Pakistan.
-The mountain is extrememly broad measuring almost 20km from East to West.
-It is the only peak on Earth that drops directly, uninterrupted, for almost 6000m from the summit to the base.
+Rakaposhi (رآکاپوݜی; راکاپوشی) also known as Dumani (دومآنی) is a mountain within the Karakoram range in Gilgit-Baltistan in Pakistan.
+It is situated in the middle of the Nagar and Bagrote valleys.
+The mountain is extremely broad, measuring almost 20 km from east to west.
+It is the only peak on earth that descends directly and without interruption for almost 6,000 meters from its summit to its base.

 Geography

-Rakaposhi is a mountain in the Karakoram mountain range in the Gilgit-Baltistan territory, about 100 km north of the city of Gilgit.
-It is ranked 27th-highest in the world.
-Rakaposhi rises over the Bagrot, Nagar, and Danyor.
+Rakaposhi is a mountain in the Karakoram mountain range in the Gilgit-Baltistan region of Pakistan, about 100 km north of the city of Gilgit.
+It is the 27th-highest mountain in the world and ranked 122nd by prominence.
+Rakaposhi rises over the Nagar Valley.

-Rakaposhi is the only mountain in the world with more than 5,000 meters height between base camp and the summit; by contrast all of the other tallest mountains in the world have less than 5,000 meters from base camp to top.

-The first successful recorded ascent by non-natives was in 1958 by Mike Banks and Tom Patey, members of a British expedition, via the Southwest Spur/Ridge route.
+The first successful recorded ascent was in 1958 by Mike Banks and Tom Patey, members of a British expedition, via the southwest Spur/Ridge route.
+It was over 20 years before another team succeeded in reaching the summit, in 1979.

 Park

 Rakaposhi is also known as Dumani ("Mother of Mist" or "Mother of Clouds").
 The people of Nagar and Bagrot Valley have dedicated the Rakaposhi range mountain area as a community park.
-The Minister for Northern Areas inaugurated the park.
+The minister for the northern areas inaugurated the park.
 The Rakaposhi mountain range is the home of endangered species such as Marco Polo sheep, snow leopard, brown bear, and wolves.